-The traditional Romany caravan or vardo can be seen in specialised museums of gypsy culture elsewhere, but these were uncommon in the Highlands of Scotland.
-In more recent times trailers (caravans) have become the homes of choice and although some are now on permanent Traveller sites, there are unlikely to be preserved for the future even although they are often personalised and decorated by Travellers themselves.
+The traditional Romany caravan or vardo can be seen in specialised museums of Romany culture elsewhere, but these were uncommon in the Highlands of Scotland.
+In more recent times trailers (caravans) have become the homes of choice and although some are now on permanent Traveller sites, these are unlikely to be preserved for the future even though they are often personalised and decorated by Travellers themselves.
 What is likely be preserved are the highly decorative items of china and glassware displayed by Travellers living in trailer caravans.

 One area of Traveller material culture that is better known is the repair and manufacture of a variety of goods that Travellers sold and traded to the settled community.
 These items may be poorly identified in the archaeological record but because many are decorative or “interesting” they find their way into museums although they were often not acknowledged as Traveller made or not considered worth displaying.
 The manufacturer of horn goods such as spoons, drinking vessels, shoe horns, powder horns, snuff boxes and snuff mulls, was a traditional Traveller occupation (Figure 3).

-Silversmithing may have been an ancient Traveller occupation but settled urban jewellers cornered the market leading Travellers to produce poorer quality silver brooches and silver mounts for snuff mulls.
-Tinsmithing, making and repairing paraffin cans, candle and jelly moulds, sieves, colanders was a major Traveller occupation until the mid-20th century (Figure 4).
-Many items of this type can be seen in the Highland Folk Museum but many other everyday objects were made or repaired by Travellers.
-The making of wooden clothes pegs and wooden flowers is well known but it is now established that skilled Traveller woodworkers made stave-constructed salt boxes, bickers (ie beakers), quaichs and luggies (Figure 5).
+Silversmithing may have been an ancient Traveller occupation but settled urban jewellers cornered the market, leading Travellers to produce poorer quality silver brooches and silver mounts for snuff mulls.
+Tinsmithing, including the making and repairing paraffin cans, candle and jelly moulds, sieves and colanders, was a major Traveller occupation until the mid-20th century (Figure 4).
+Many items of this type can be seen in the Highland Folk Museum, but many other everyday objects were made or repaired by Travellers.
+The making of wooden clothes pegs and wooden flowers is well known, but it is now established that skilled Traveller woodworkers made stave-constructed salt boxes, bickers (ie beakers), quaichs and luggies (Figure 5).
 Some of these are beautifully made with feathered stave work and applied silver bands, being wonderful examples of the skill and decorative abilities of the Travellers who made them.